agenix-sh/agx/README.md

 4. `PLAN submit` — validate the plan and (in upcoming work) send it to AGQ.
 For now, it emits the plan JSON and a placeholder status message.

 `PLAN add` can be run multiple times to iteratively build a workflow.
 Structured logs (`--debug`) show the instruction, input summary, tool registry snapshot, and the raw planner JSON to keep the pipeline auditable.

+## CI/CD and Contribution Guide

+- The full GitHub Actions matrix (macOS + Linux, build + tests + audit + coverage) is documented in `.github/CICD_SETUP.md`.
+- The migration template (`.github/TEMPLATE_FOR_AGX_AGW.md`) explains how AGX/AGW stay in lockstep.
+- For workflow configuration details and rollout notes, see `.github/DEPLOYMENT_SUMMARY.md`.
+- Every pull request must pass the PR Checks workflow and supply tests (see `AGENTS.md` for the engineering contract).

 ## Examples